sgryphon/iot-demo-build/azure-ttn/README-ttn.md

 The raw values are integers, representing millivolts, millimeters, and decidegrees Celsius.
 These are converted to SI base units (the same used in SenML) as volts, metres, and degrees Celsius.

 The decoder output is rendered as a dictionary, so we use simple named values.
-To remove ambiguity the units have been specified in the field name, e.g. "distance_m", rather than just "distance".
+To remove ambiguity the units have been specified in the field name, e.g. "distance_metres", rather than just "distance".

 Alternatively the semantic interpretation could either be implicit (e.g. we agree to use SI), or we could use a reference schema that supports unit definition (e.g. DTDL) to define the units, but having explicit units is good practice that can help avoid mistakes.

+There are also several options for choice of naming; the formatter below avoids abbreviations and uses snake casing (underscore), which is consistent with the rest of the uplink data message as formatted by TTN.
+The international (SI) spelling is used for "metre", which is consistent with both SenML and DTDL.

 Note that arrays are not supported, so we cannot use formats such as SenML [RFC 8428](https://datatracker.ietf.org/doc/html/rfc8428), which supports explict units.